-Working in conjunction with Michigan CAT and the U.S. Environmental Protection Agency Region 5 office, Clean Energy Coalition is upgrading approximately 21 CAT engines to help clean up Michigan’s legacy fleet to essentially Tier-1 emissions levels through funding of emissions upgrade groups.
+Working in conjunction with Michigan CAT and the U.S. Environmental Protection Agency Region 5 office, Clean Energy Coalition has upgraded approximately 21 CAT engines to help clean up Michigan’s legacy fleet to essentially Tier-1 emissions levels.
+This project was accomplished through the funding of emissions upgrade groups.

-The current Clean DIRRT project has an average cost effectiveness of $1,046 per ton of pollutants.
+The Clean DIRRT project had an average cost effectiveness of $1,046 per ton of pollutants.
 Source U.S. EPA

-During the course of five years, the previous Clean DIRRT project will have these quantifiable emissions reductions:
+During the course of five years, the Clean DIRRT project will have these quantifiable emissions reductions: